This bursary scheme is designed to enable professionals to

 information the applicant provides in their application form.

-submitted at least 2 months before the start date).
+Applications must be submitted at least 3 months before the

 The applicant must agree to commit to, and engage with, the